renatoathaydes/Automaton/README.md

 For details on how to use Automaton, see the [documentation pages](docs/) or check this [blog post](https://sites.google.com/a/athaydes.com/renato-athaydes/posts/usingautomatontotestajavafx8app).

+To see working Automaton demos, check the [demos/] directory.

 ## Downloading Automaton

 Automaton is available on [Bintray's JCenter](http://jcenter.bintray.com/) and on Maven Central.